 Kayak Pedal System vs. Paddling with an Oar

 I used oars and I’ve never bought a boat with a pedal system.
-As I get older (54) I’m leaning toward the pedal system because my back can become sore paddling for hours during the day.
+But as I think more about lightning and as I get older (54) I’m leaning toward the pedal system because my back can become sore paddling for hours during the day.
 Some paddling systems have breakaway rudders / wings which give a bit and bend out of the way when they hit something like oyster bed or a rock.
 They don’t break or bend, which is awesome.
 However, the pedal system on most kayaks still sticks out lower than your kayak to some degree and you can still bang the mechanism and cause damage.
 Care is needed in shallow areas or areas where obstacles exist.

 Benefits of Pedal Systems

 - Saves your back a lot of stress.

 - Can easily remove and use an oar.

 - Can travel greater distances using legs than with arms.

 - Kayak weighs less.